jselmani/Cyclops/README.md

 The game engine will be used to generate the Scene for the User.
 It will be used by the development team to build and create the environment that the User will immerse themselves in using the Oculus Rift headset.

-### MongoDB Database
+### Data Storage

-Used to store the User data that will be created by the Admin, complete with references to the .CSV files that will be stored in the file system locally on the machine after completion of the Users session.
+Store telemetry data into .CSV files, which will be stored in the file system locally on the machine after completion of each session for the flight simulation.

 # Use Cases